FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 and it is the main focus of this document.

-Most implementation details of the manager and the measurer are out of scope of this document, except when describing how do those components interface with the controller.
+Most implementation details of the manager and the measurer are outside of scope of this document, except when describing how do those components interface with the controller.

 ### Manager